benduong2001/benduong2001.github.io/food_recommendation.md

 * This 2nd task on user-restaurant determines how likely a given user would dine at a given restaurant, based on the user's history of previosuly chosen restaurants (if available) and the restaurant's history of customers.
 In other words, [***collaborative filtering***](https://en.wikipedia.org/wiki/Collaborative_filtering).
 * Unlike the previous task, this one will employ more advanced deep learning and pre-trained ML tools.

+### **Overview**

+* The model should take a given user and a given restaurant as input, and output 1 or 0 if the user will visit and eat at that restaurant (or not).
+* The user and restaurant are both represented by vectors of the same dimension.
+These vectors are in turn the compressed summaries of all the information about a given user / restaurant.
+   * The vector for a user is the TF-IDF weighted centroid (i.e. the average vector) of the Word2Vec vector representations of each food-related word that showed up in all of the reviews that the user has written.
+   * The vector for a restaurant is the TF-IDF weighted centroid (i.e. the average vector) of the Word2Vec representations of each food-related word that showed up in all of the reviews about the restaurant.

 ### **Word2Vec**

-* Gensim's Word2Vec model can make vector representations for a vocabulary of words.
+* In order to approximately select only the food-related words, a completely separate dataset was used: a recipe dataset where one of the columns was a list of ingredients for each recipe; While it's impossible to get a universal list of every food-related word that exists, this is sufficient enough to build a bag-of-words.
+* A custom Word2vec model was then trained on this ingredients column.
+Because of the way the autocorrelation in the ingredients column works, the newfound embedding model should be able to capture relationships between words: words that are associated with one another, will have word2vec vectors that are close to one another.
 * One of Word2Vec's famous features is the ability to do "arithmetic" with words.
 For the custom food dataset vocabulary that we trained Word2Vec on, we expect things like "barbeque - july 4th + thanksgiving", which basically asks **"If July 4th is to barbeque, then Thanksgiving is to ...?)."**.
 The top leading words are related to **turkey**.

 ![](images/images_food_recommendation/food_word_arithmetic.png)

-* The vector representation of a restaurant is obtained by getting the "average vector" (or centroid) of the Word2vec vector representations of the words seen in that restaurant's reviews.
-* For exploratory purposes, it's also nice to check the word that "represents" a restaurant - which is just the word whose vector representation is closest to that average vector.
+* For exploratory purposes, it's also nice to check the word that "represents" a restaurant - which is just the word whose vector representation is closest to that restaurant's vector.
 * Sometimes, that representative word is very obvious, being a very frequently appearing word in the reviews (like pizza)

 ![](images/images_food_recommendation/restaurant_embedding_pizza.png)